 - The Business of Philanthropy: On July 6, 2014, WRAG president Tamara Copeland, Northern Virginia Health Foundation's Patricia Mathews, and David Bowers of Enterprise Community Partners appeared on ABC7's Washington Business Report to discuss the "business of philanthropy" here in the Greater Washington Region.

-- The Daily WRAG: WRAG's blog features a daily roundup of news related to the Greater Washington region, local philanthropy, and nonprofit organizations.
+- The Weekly WRAG: WRAG's blog features a weekly roundup of news related to the Greater Washington region, local philanthropy, and nonprofit organizations.

-- Our Region, Our Giving 2016: WRAG's annual analysis of philanthropy in the Greater Washington region.
+- Our Region, Our Giving: WRAG's annual analysis of philanthropy in the Greater Washington region.

 - Philanthropy Factoids: A few years ago, we compiled a number of fun facts about the impact philanthropy has had on society.